Semilinear Transformations in Coding Theory: A New Technique in Code-Based Cryptography: Introduction

 \section{Introduction}

-Over the past decades, post-quantum cryptography (PQC) have been drawing more and more attention from the cryptographic community.
-The most important advantage of PQC is their potential resistance against attacks from quantum computers.
+Over the past decades, post-quantum cryptosystems (PQCs) have been drawing more and more attention from the cryptographic community.
+The most important advantage of PQCs is their potential resistance against attacks from quantum computers.
 In post-quantum cryptography, cryptosystems based on coding theory are one of the most promising candidates.
 In addition to security in the future quantum era, these cryptosystems generally have fast encryption and decryption procedures.
-Code-based cryptography has quite a long history, nearly as old as RSA--one of the best known public-key cryptosystems.
-However, this family of cryptosystems have never been used in practical situations for the reason that they require large memory for public keys.
-For instance, the Classic McEliece \cite{daniel2020classic} submitted to the NIST PQC project has a public-key size of 255 kilobytes for 128 bits security.
-To overcome this drawback, a variety of improvements for McEliece's original scheme \cite{mceliece1978public} were proposed one after another.
+Code-based cryptography has quite a long history, nearly as old as RSA--one of the best known public key cryptosystems.
+However, this family of cryptosystems has never been used in practical situations for the reason that it requires large memory for public keys.
+For instance, Classic McEliece \cite{daniel2020classic} submitted to the NIST PQC project has a public key size of 255 kilobytes for the 128-bit security.
+To overcome this drawback, a variety of improvements for McEliece's original scheme \cite{mceliece1978public} have been proposed one after another.
 Generally these improvements can be divided into two categories: one is to substitute Goppa codes used in the McEliece system with other families of codes endowed with special structures, the other is to use codes endowed with the rank metric.
-However, most of these invariants have been shown to be insecure against structural attacks.
+However, most of these variants have been shown to be insecure against structural attacks.